 As you can imagine, I’m surprised (and happy) to see JetBlue doing so well.

 - Both airlines are heavily focused on the eastern United States.
-Although they both have robust networks which span the entire country, a majority of both airlines operations are focused around the eastern half of the US.
+Although both have robust networks which span the entire country, a majority of their operations are focused around the eastern half of the US.

 - Both offer what I consider to be the number 1 and number 2 premium transcon business class product.
 JetBlue‘s premium business class product (Mint) has been my favorite for several years now.
 However, Delta’s premium transcon product (Delta One) isn’t far behind.

 The differences between Delta and JetBlue are more extensive than the similarities.
-These are the most notable:
+These are the most notable IMHO:

-- Delta serves 170 million passengers annually compared to 42.73 million annually for JetBlue (pre-COVID-19 of course).
+- Delta serves 170 million passengers annually compared to 42.73 million annually for JetBlue.

 - JetBlue’s fleet consists primarily of Airbus A320 and A321 aircraft.
 Delta, on the other hand, has an extensive fleet of aircraft from both Boeing and Airbus.

 - Delta has hubs in Atlanta, Detroit, Minneapolis, and Salt Lake City.
 They also have a network of focus cities such as Seattle, New York, and Los Angeles.
-JetBlue, on the other hand, has hubs in New York and Boston, with focus cities in Fort Lauderdale and Long Beach.
+JetBlue, on the other hand, has hubs in New York and Boston, with focus cities in Fort Lauderdale, Los Angeles, Orlando, and San Juan.

 - While both airlines have code-share partnerships with airlines all over the world, only Delta is part of a major airline alliance (SkyTeam).
 JetBlue remains independent.
 For now.